What is physical activity and sedentary behaviour?

 For children aged 2-4 years, being physically active can have many benefits, not just to their physical health.
 These include:

-- Improved strength and endurance of a child’s skeletal muscles which in turns aids their co-ordination
+- Improved strength and muscular endurance, which in turns aids co-ordination

 - Development of “Fundamental Movement Skills”, such as balancing, locomotor skills and ball control